 What is worth understanding?

-While I feel this background is useful, the section on what is changed by having electric motor is more relevant to everyday driving EVs, as opposed to comparing technologies.
+While I feel some general background very useful, the section on what is changed by having electric motor is more relevant to everyday driving EVs, as opposed sections designed to assist with gaining deeper understanding.

 It is also worth looking at how the distinction between AC and DC can become blurred, and while induction is a more advanced topic, some understanding may also be interesting, and

 While I believe it is easier to understand EVs than internal combustion engine vehicles (ICEVs), most people went through various steps over many years in gaining their understanding of internal combustion engines vehicles, and there has been less time to build equivalent knowledge.
-The sections here are my suggested steps, and my suggestions is to pause at any step that feels new to allow it to sink in.
+The sections here reflect my steps in coming to grips with EVs, and as many took me some time, my suggestion is to pause at any step that feels new to allow it to sink in.

 Electricity and magnetism.